musaad0/Infinite-Sketch/README.md

 Infinite Sketch will automatically update when a new release is available.

-Note: you will get warnings when you download the app, that's because I did not pay for a code signing certificate so you can ignore them.
+Note: The Windows executable is currently not signed, which will show a warning when you run the .exe.
+Press 'more info' -> 'run anyway' to skip the warning.

 ## Development
 ```